 In Reading , we aim to:

-- Give the children confidence to work with a variety of media
+- -Give the children confidence to work with a variety of media including iBooks

-- Develop close links with parents providing a partership between home and school to support the child.
+- -Develop close links with parents providing a partnership between home and school to support the child.

 In Knowsley Village we have 3 main Reading Schemes.
 These begin in Reception class and continue throughout the school.